HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [care-gaps](OperationDefinition-care-gaps.html) operation has an out parameter, **return**, which returns a Parameters resource that contains zero or more `parameter`, with each `parameter` containing a Bundle resource that conforms to the [DEQM Gaps In Care Bundle Profile].

-Figure 2-16 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a single patient.
+Figure 3.6-5 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a single patient.
-{% include img-narrow.html img="gic-care-gaps-operation-single-patient-2026.png" caption="Figure 2-16 Care Gaps Operation - Single Patient" %}
+{% include img-narrow.html img="gic-care-gaps-operation-single-patient-2026.png" caption="Figure 3.6-5 Care Gaps Operation - Single Patient" %}

-Figure 2-17 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a group of patients.
+Figure 3.6-6 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a group of patients.
-{% include img-narrow.html img="gic-care-gaps-operation-group-2026.png" caption="Figure 2-17 Care Gaps Operation - Group of Patients" %}
+{% include img-narrow.html img="gic-care-gaps-operation-group-2026.png" caption="Figure 3.6-6 Care Gaps Operation - Group of Patients" %}

 #### Measure Evaluation for a Gap in Care
 {:.no_toc}

 As shown in Figure 3.6-5 and 3.6-6 above, gaps in care reporting leverages the quality measure evaluation capability of $evaluate to produce one or more Individual Measure Report, which are then utilized by the gaps in care service to determine a gap status that is reported in a detected issue.
-Because the $care-gaps operation utilizes $evaluate, any QMIG profile requirements for $evaluate apply to $care-gaps as well (e.g. the CQMComputableMeaure profile, depending on the server implementation).
+Because the $care-gaps operation utilizes $evaluate, any QMIG profile requirements for $evaluate apply to $care-gaps as well (e.g. the CQMComputableMeasure profile, depending on the server implementation).

 This IG provides guidance for inferring that a care gap has occurred (or will occur, or is closed) based on the scoring type of the measure, specifically proportion measures and ratio measures.
 Other care gap inferences are possible but not specified in this IG.
-A detected issue uses its `gapStatus` element, bound to the [DEQM Gaps In Care Gap Status Value Set], to communicate if the gap is open, prospective, closed, or not-applicable.
+A detected issue uses the [DEQM Gap Status Extension], a modifier extension bound to the [DEQM Gaps In Care Gap Status Value Set], to communicate if the gap is open, prospective, closed, or not-applicable.
 If the status is not-applicable the measureScore **SHALL NOT** be included in the DEQM Individual MeasureReport.

 Patient-based measures lend themselves most readily to gaps in care calculations because they are evaluated over a long time period.
 Other measure bases, such as an encounter-based measure, typically happen over shorter time spans.
 The types of population bases to support is at the server’s discretion.
 Servers **SHOULD** support patient-based measures, and **MAY** support any other base.